spectreconsole/spectre.console/README.md

 Sometimes it's useful to explicitly create a console with specific capabilities, such as during unit testing when you want control over the environment your code runs in.

+It's recommended to not use `AnsiConsole` in code that run as part of a unit test.

 ```csharp
 IAnsiConsole console = AnsiConsole.Create(